 - displays data from the controller on a smartphone.

-Example BLE-enabled PID controller
+Example of PID controller enabled with BLE

 The first step for any project should be to identify the scope.
 Here’s what we aimed to accomplish with our BLE-enabled PID controller prototype: